hitachi-rail-workshop-org-2025-10-07/copilot-fundamentals-training/demos/copilot-essentials/README.md

 1. **Add a `--dry‑run` flag** that prints how many lines *would* be processed without running the regex.
 2. **Output CSV** with `status,path,hits` so analysts can import it.
+3. **Relative date parsing**: Accept "--from yesterday" or "--from '2 hours ago'" using natural language.
+4. **Timezone support**: Handle logs with different timezones (not just UTC).
-3. **Threaded version**: parallel‑parse multiple log files in a directory.
+5. **Threaded version**: parallel‑parse multiple log files in a directory.
-4. **Unit tests**: stub a tiny log sample and verify counter outputs.
+6. **Unit tests**: stub a tiny log sample and verify counter outputs with different date ranges.

 ---